obihill/restive.js/README.md

 ## Credits

-Restive will like to thank the following third-parties for script usage:
+Restive will like to thank the following third-parties for script usage (and some inspiration):

 - AppendTo - [AmplifyJS Store](http://amplifyjs.com/api/store/)
 - Douglas Crockford - [JSON2.js](https://github.com/douglascrockford/JSON-js)